AnthonySJHenry/desktop-pki-mgmt-gui/README.md

 ## PKI Management Tool
-> A GUI tool to help create and manage a local and remote PKI for development purposes.
+> A GUI tool to help create and manage local and remote PKI for development purposes.
 Built with Fyne GUI framework in Go.

 ```yaml
 [ Server Certificate ]